cfoss-coveo/search-ui/README.md

 - `lang`
 : Langague of the text to output, in short format (`en` or `fr`).
 Will detect the langauge of the HTML page if not defined.
 If not determined, default is: `en`
 - `numberOfSuggestions`
-: Number of suggestions to show in the Query suggestion box.
+: Number of suggestions to show in the Query Suggestion (QS) box.
+This will activate the QS feature on your search page.
 Default: `0`
-- `unsupportedSuggestions`
-: Extra mechanism to allow the use of the very early on Query suggestion feature.
-Default: `false`
 - `enableHistoryPush`
 : Allows for UI elements that are not hyperlink tags to register their action in the history, such as pagination.
 Default: `true`
 - `isContextSearch`